NanoCode012/Cryptography/ReadMe.md

 ```bash
 python app.py [optional parameters]
 ```
+- `-h`: help

-See `app.py` ArgumentParser for optional parameters.
+See `app.py` ArgumentParser for detailed optional parameters.

 ## Test
 Easily test that all features are working via